More than 1.3 million Georgians have already voted in the Senate runoffs, rivaling general election turnout

 “Four months ago, the idea that Biden would take Georgia and these two senators would be in a runoff would have seemed like a miracle,” he said.
 “You couldn’t possibly expect that.
 A miracle has already happened in Georgia.”

 Biden’s 11,779-vote margin of victory, out of 5 million votes cast, led to two statewide recounts, first by hand and then through a machine re-scan.
-Both recounts reaffirmed Biden’s win, but some elections officials and even temporary election workers were harassed and threatened after Trump and other Republicans made unfounded allegations of fraud.
+Both recounts reaffirmed Biden’s win, but some election officials and even temporary election workers were harassed and threatened after Trump and other Republicans made unfounded allegations of fraud.

-Despite repeated efforts by state elections officials to debunk false theories and reassure the public about the integrity of the vote, state and national Republicans have continued to criticize the state’s administration of the November election, filing lawsuits to change election procedures for the Jan.
+Despite repeated efforts by state election officials to debunk false theories and reassure the public about the integrity of the vote, state and national Republicans have continued to criticize the state’s administration of the November election, filing lawsuits to change election procedures for the Jan.
 5 runoffs.

 In a sign of the skepticism of election administration stemming from misinformation, some voters said they were wary of the voting process, even as they showed up more than two weeks early to participate.

 Ken Randall, 42, a Republican voter and engineer in Cobb County, said he was distrustful of certain decisions by election administrators, including the fact that the county has fewer early-voting locations for the runoffs compared with the November election.
-County election officials said they made the decision based on the expectation of a staffing shortage.
+County election officials said they decided based on the expectation of a staffing shortage.

-“I’m just always trying to figure out people’s ulterior motives,” he said.
-“Anybody can tell somebody else, ‘this is the reason why we’re doing it,’ and then behind closed doors there’s always a different reason.
+“I’m just always trying to figure out people’s ulterior motives,” Randall said.
+“Anybody can tell somebody else, ‘This is the reason why we’re doing it,’ and then behind closed doors there’s always a different reason.
 And that’s really it.
 You don’t really know who’s telling the truth and who’s not.”

 Cleve R. Wootson Jr. in Atlanta contributed to this report.